-◘ Fig. C-20 Proteoid fynbos at the Cape of Good Hope (South Africa) with hardleaf shrubs of various Proteaceae and Widdringtonia (Cupressaceae), which can only rejuvenate after fires (photos: Rafiqpoor).
+◘ Fig. C-20 Proteoid fynbos at the Cape of Good Hope (South Africa) with hardleafed shrubs of various Proteaceae and Widdringtonia (Cupressaceae), which can only rejuvenate after fires (photos: Rafiqpoor).

 ◘ Fig. C-22: Australia and New Zealand with zonobiomes I-V.